Hyper-distance Oracles in Hypergraphs: Introduction

 Shortest paths in hypergraphs, or \emph{hyperpaths}, have been used in many applications. \cite{draves2004routing} model a multichannel ad-hoc network as a hypergraph, where each hyperedge represents a group of nodes sharing a channel.
-Then, a shortest hyperpath indicates the best route to transmit from source to destination. \cite{gallo1993directed} represents the bus lines that are of interest for a passenger at a bus stop as a hyperedge, and a shortest hyperpath is a set of attractive origin-destination routes for that passenger. \cite{krieger2021fast} use a hyperedge to capture a biochemical reaction among reactants, and a hyperpath is a series of reactions that start at receptors and end at transcription factors. \cite{ritz2015pathway} finds the shortest hyperpaths in a hypergraph modeling protein interactions, to study which proteins and interactions stimulate a specific downstream response in a signaling pathway.
-Finally, \cite{aksoy2020hypernetwork,joslyn2020hypernetwork} have provided an exploratory analysis on the use of hypergraphs for explaining relations among human genes.
+Then, a shortest hyperpath indicates the best route to transmit from source to destination. \cite{gallo1993directed} represent the bus lines that are of interest for a passenger at a bus stop as a hyperedge, and a shortest hyperpath is a set of attractive origin-destination routes for that passenger. \cite{krieger2021fast} use a hyperedge to capture a biochemical reaction among reactants, and a hyperpath is a series of reactions that start at receptors and end at transcription factors.
+Finally, \cite{ritz2015pathway} find the shortest hyperpaths in a hypergraph modeling protein interactions, to study which proteins and interactions stimulate a specific downstream response in a signaling pathway.

-A path is a sequence of adjacent edges and, in standard graphs, two edges are \emph{adjacent} if they share one vertex.
+A path is a sequence of adjacent edges and, in graphs, two edges are \emph{adjacent} if they share one vertex.
 As hyperedges can contain more than two vertices, a natural extension of the notion of adjacency to hypergraphs is to define two hyperedges adjacent if they share at least $s$ vertices.
 The larger the value of $s$, the stronger the relation sought, because the larger is the amount of information (i.e., the vertices) shared between the hyperedges traversed.
-This notion of adjacency straightforwardly leads to the definition of $s$\emph{-path}, i.e., a sequence of hyperedges such that consecutive hyperedges have at least $s$ vertices in common.
+This notion of adjacency straightforwardly leads to the definition of $s$\emph{-path}, i.e., a sequence of hyperedges such that consecutive hyperedges \revv{share} at least $s$ vertices.
+Previous work~\cite{aksoy2020hypernetwork} shows that $s$-paths and $s$-connected components (i.e., hyperedges connected via $s$-paths) can unveil meaningful, interpretable, and significant structural insight within higher-order data.
+These insights are often disregarded when the data is modeled as a graph.
+For instance, when modeling signaling pathways as ordinary graphs, the representation falls short in capturing critical cellular activities involving the assembly and disassembly of protein complexes, multiway reactions among such complexes, or distinguishing between inactive and active forms of proteins or complexes~\cite{ritz2014signaling}.
+Consequently, finding the shortest paths within the underlying graph of the cell-signaling network does not yield the most efficient ways for synthesizing a specific transcription factor from a set of receptors~\cite{klamt2009hypergraphs}, and may even detect non-functional pathways~\cite{de2008can}.

 \begin{example} Let us assume the hypergraph in Figure~\ref{fig:toy} (left) models contacts among people in an epidemiologic context.
 For $s=1$, vertex $2$ has the same distance from $7$ and $9$: in fact $2$ belongs to hyperedge $e_3$ which is adjacent to $e_6$ (which contains both $7$ and $9$).
 While for $s=2$, vertex $2$ is closer to $7$ (via hyperedge $e_7$ which has two vertices in common with $e_3$) than to $9$, as $e_6$ is no longer adjacent to $e_3$.
 As contacts are the cornerstone of the transmission of contagious diseases, if vertex $2$ is infected, the chances that $7$ is infected as well are higher than those of vertex $9$, because $7$ has a stronger connection to $2$. \end{example}